aledeg/xExtension-RedditImage/doc/testing.md

 docker-compose run phpunit --testsuite canary
 ```

+**NOTE** Prior to run any test suite, copy the content of the _phpunit.xml.dist_ file into the _phpunit.xml_ file.
+Then modify the _phpunit.xml_ file content by defining the constants _IMGUR_CLIENT_ID_ and _FLICKR_API_KEY_.
+If this is not done, the test suites will skip some tests and ask for those values.

 ## Running the static analysis

 To ensure code quality, the code follows standards enforced through static analysis.